• Published May 16, 2024

 4. Offer flexible opportunities for leadership development.

-When working parents and other caregivers are feeling challenged by conflicting demands, leadership development can give them new skillsets and mindsets to adapt and show up in the ways they’d like to — both at work and at home.
+When working parents and other caregivers are feeling challenged by work-life conflict, leadership development can give them new skillsets and mindsets to adapt and show up in the ways they’d like to — both at work and at home.

-For example, our long-running Leadership Development Program (LDP)® introduces participants to the idea of a button with 4 holes as a symbol for holistic leadership.
-The button helps participants remember that leaders are most effective when they understand how the 4 elements of their lives — self, family, career, and community — are woven together in an interconnected way to work in tandem and lead to optimal outcomes.
+For example, our flagship Leadership Development Program (LDP)® introduces participants to the idea of a button with 4 holes as a symbol for holistic leadership.
+The button helps participants remember that leaders are most effective when they understand how the 4 elements of their lives — self, family, career, and community — are woven together in an interconnected way, working in tandem to strengthen their leadership and enrich their lives.

 Other training opportunities that incorporate vertical development can be especially helpful for employees trying to juggle parenting and leadership responsibilities, because it helps them grow through heat experiences and walks them through the process of reconciling colliding perspectives.